Country Guide: Oman

-- While importing a new or used motor vehicle, motorcycle, trailer, the shipper must ensure the vehicle meets local standards, be left-hand drive, and not older than 7 years.
+- While importing a new or used motor vehicle, motorcycle, trailer, the owner of the goods must ensure the vehicle meets local standards, be left-hand drive, and not older than 7 years.

-- All vehicles are subject to a minimum 5% duty.
+- All vehicles are subject to a minimum 5%.

 - Permission is not required by the Ministry of Commerce for vehicle imports from GCC countries.

 - Import permit from the Ministry of Agriculture and Fisheries, Department of Animal Health